 The GIIN’s Frontier Finance Working Group will be carried out in close collaboration with other industry efforts, including the Collaborative on Frontier Finance, a new multi-stakeholder initiative that aims to increase the amount of appropriate capital for small and growing businesses in frontier and emerging markets.

 Key Objectives and Activities

-The Frontier Finance Working Group seeks to mobilize additional and appropriate capital to early-stage investments in emerging markets, by creating greater transparency as to the performance and risks associated with frontier finance structures and transactions.
-To this end, the Working Group and research study will engage GIIN members to:
+The Frontier Finance Working Group seeks to mobilize additional and appropriate capital to investments that seek to improve the lives of low to lower-middle income people in emerging and frontier markets.
+During the first 12 months of this project, the group will seek to create greater transparency as to the performance and risks associated with frontier finance structures and transactions.
+A research report, Unlocking the Potential of Frontier Finance, was published in the Fall of 2019.

 An Advisory Committee composed of ten GIIN member organizations with experience and expertise vis-à-vis frontier finance provides guidance and leadership over the Working Group.
 Advisory Committee members include Acumen, AHL Venture Partners, AlphaMundi Group, CDC Group plc, Investisseurs & Partenaires, Nuveen, a TIAA Company, Omidyar Network, Omnivore Partners, and USAID.

 This Working Group is made possible by generous support from the DOEN Foundation and the Omidyar Network.
 It is also made possible by the support of the American people through the United States Agency for International Development (USAID).
 The contents of the working group are the sole responsibility of the GIIN and do not necessarily reflect the views of USAID or the United States Government.